 Apply Now | The Incubator for Arts and Culture Leaders of Color in Tri-State Area 2022

-The Incubator for Arts and Culture Leaders of Color was designed with input from a group of arts and cultural leaders in Connecticut, New Jersey, and New York State (outside of NYC), including participants from the NYSCA/NYFA Community Leaders Program.
+The Incubator for Arts and Culture Leaders of Color was designed with input from a group of arts and cultural leaders in Connecticut, New Jersey, and New York State (outside of NYC’s five boroughs), including participants from the NYSCA/NYFA Community Leaders Program.
 It builds upon the framework of NYFA’s Emerging Leaders Program that has served over 150 leaders since 2013 and The Incubator for Executive Leaders of Color (NYC).
-By fostering the professional development of local arts and cultural leaders of color and strengthening their work in the field, the incubator aims to encourage the sustainability and success of their organizations as well as the equitability and diversity of the arts industry.
+By fostering the professional development of local arts and cultural leaders of Color and strengthening their work in the field, the incubator aims to encourage the sustainability and success of their organizations as well as the equitability and diversity of the arts industry.

 NYFA will work with facilitators from Black, Indigenous, and People of Color (BIPOC) communities.
 The curriculum will be designed through the lens of inclusion and racial equity, and we will work diligently with partner organizations and external consultants to ensure that we meet the needs of our participants.

 - Serve as an incubator for exploring new models and trends in arts administration in Connecticut, New Jersey, and New York State (outside of NYC’s five boroughs).

 - Increase an individual’s leadership capacity so that they can have a greater influence on the arts and cultural organization for which they work as well as the arts community as a whole.

 - Provide arts and cultural organizations with the means to sustain themselves long-term and thrive by training their current or future leadership staff with the core competencies they need for success.